manoharvvs/Parisodhan/README.md

 # Parisodhan

-@The group of people who work on trending technologoes and do reasearch on futre technologies.
+The group of people who work on trending technologoes and do reasearch on futre technologies.